John Henry (2020 film): Production

 Terry Crews and Ludacris signed on as lead characters in May 2018, alongside Jamila Velazquez, Ken Foree, Tyler Alvarez and Joseph Julian Soria.

 The film is produced by Eric B. Fleischman's Defiant Studios, Brian Kavanaugh-Jones' Automatik and Maurice Fadida's Kodiak Pictures.

 On May 21, 2018, principal photography for the film began in Los Angeles, California.
 Fadida described it as a "micro-budget movie".

 Release

-The film was released in limited theaters on January 24, 2020, in the United States, and then on DVD and video on demand on March 10, 2020.
+The film was released in limited theaters on January 24, 2020, in the United States.
+DVD and video on demand was released in March 2020.
 It began to stream on Netflix on May 11, 2020, at one point reaching the number-two most-popular title on the service.